To All the Fatherless Women on Father's Day

 So, it's probably a good idea to check out the advice available.
 Become aware of those fairly typical behaviors found in the fatherless daughter.
 Work to heal them, and to correct any behaviors that can be causing you further harm.
 Get help if you need it.
 You are worthy of being happy, whatever that takes.

 And when Father's Day comes around, celebrate yourself instead.
-Celebrate your strength, your beauty, your unique abilities.
+Celebrate your strength, your beauty in ALL its forms and potential, your unique abilities.
 Realize that your father's imperfections and inabilities, your father's failures are in your past, and don't have to define anything about you or your life now.
+Then, resolve to make that true.

 Comments